top of page

 5.🟠TOSHIHARU RYOKAN

-Boutique ryokan with only 5 rooms.
-Built during the Meji era in 1909, Toshiharu has being beautifully remodeled in a style inspired by the Katsura imperial Villa.
-Toshiharu has traditionally decorated rooms, one with a private courtyard garden.
+Built during the Meji era in 1909, Toshiharu has been beautifully remodeled in a style inspired by the Katsura Imperial Villa.
+Toshiharu has 5 traditionally decorated rooms, one with a private courtyard garden.
 A shared cypress bath is available for use.

 Max 3